Has Bali lost its charm or are we just looking for it in the wrong places?

 This article is part of our South East Asia series – see more on our favourite Asian destinations here, and our guide to whether you should choose a villa or hotel resort when staying in Bali with kids.

 Where to Stay in Bali – 8 best areas away from the crowds

-Travel times are only estimates and depend heavily on traffic!
+Travel times are only estimates from Denpasar airport and depend heavily on traffic!
 Click the links below to jump straight to the location, or scroll on for all the details….

 Amed (East coast, 3 hours)

 Munduk (Central mountains, 3 hours+)

 Nusa Penida (Southern island – got to Sanur / Padang Bay+ 90-minute boat)

 Uluwatu (Southern tip, 40 minutes)

 Looking for activites with the kids while you’re in Bali?
 Check out this bumper guide to Bali with kids